fbpx

 • Maui Ocean Center: This is a cool aquarium with indoor and outdoor exhibits, plus they offer cultural programming throughout the day.
 Find the best prices here.

 • Shave Ice: Ululani’s Shave Ice is the best shave ice on Maui.
-They have a few different locations and it’s always a hit with our family.
+They have several different locations, and it’s always a hit with our family.

 • Submarine Tour: Hop on the Atlantis Submarine for a fun, underwater adventure where everyone stays dry!
 Find the best prices here.